-When I first set up a new options programme at Highlands, I met with governors, parents and students and asked them what advice they thought students should get in preparation for their options choices.
+When we set up a new options programme at Highlands, governors, parents and students were asked what advice they thought students should get in preparation for their options choices.
 This led to guidance in assemblies, tutor time, Citizenship lessons and the options evening - plus this booklet.
 The guidance begins at the end of this introduction with comments from Year 9, 10 & 11 students about how they found the options process and the start of their GCSE courses.